Facts for the Visitor

 The best climate is found on the coast around the towns of Walvis Bay and Swakopmund, where a cooling sea breeze eases the harshness of the desert sun.
 The downsides, however, are frequent morning coastal fogs.

 The Namibian power is 220 volts, 15 amps, which is delivered through either a 2 or 3 pin round socket.
 Although the socket is 3 pin, it is not the same as a UK socket, so an adaptor will be needed.
 Most airport shops sell adapters for foreign plugs, or they can be bought in selected hardware shops in larger towns.
-Electricity supply is reliable in cities and towns, but you may experience problems in more remote areas, especially during heavy thunderstorms, and you should be prepared for sudden power failures!
+Electricity supply is reliable in cities and towns, but you may experience problems in more remote areas, especially during heavy thunderstorms, and you should be prepared for a sudden power failure!

 Namibia Standard Time is 1 hour ahead of Greenwich Mean Time (GMT+1) and does operate Daylight-Saving Time.
 Winter time (one hour in advance of Greenwich Mean Time) applies from the first Sunday of April through May, June, July, and August to the first Sunday in September.
 Summer time (2 hours in advance of Greenwich Mean Time), or Central African Time, applies from the first Sunday in September to the first Sunday of April.